LED lights in an aquarium are constantly surrounded by water. So, can LED lights get wet?

-Yes, LED lights can get wet in an aquarium due to condensation, incorrect installation of aquarium hood, and placement of aquarium on an uneven surface.
+LED lights get wet in an aquarium due to condensation, incorrect installation of aquarium hood, and placement of aquarium on an uneven surface.
 Wet-rated LED lights aren’t harmful if they get wet.
-However, non-waterproof LED lights can cause a short circuit and other mishaps on getting wet.
+However, non-waterproof LED lights cause a short circuit and other mishaps on getting wet.

 Let’s talk about this in more detail.